VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 		* SSE-KMS, using customer managed keys on AWS KMS
 	* Client side encryption
 18. Amazon S3 provides read-after-write consistency for PUTS of new objects in your S3 bucket in all regions with one caveat.
 The caveat is that if you make a HEAD or GET request to the key name (to find if the object exists) before creating the object, Amazon S3 provides eventual consistency for read-after-write.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html).
 To remember this, think S3 is running with cache.
+19. S3 versioning is either enabled or suspended.
+By default it is suspended.

 ## Storage: Storage Gateway
 1. There are 3 types of gateways: